-If you wish to improve the health of your gut, then one of the best ways to heal your unhealthy gut is to follow the ‘4 R’s of Gut Healing’ approach.
-This process is highly effective and takes a significant amount of perseverance, commitment and time.
+If you wish to improve your gut health, then one of the best ways to heal your unhealthy gut is to follow the ‘4 R’s of Gut Healing’ approach.
+This process is highly effective and takes a significant amount of perseverance, commitment, and time.

 Let us take a closer look at the details of the 4 R approach and how you can utilize it:

-Replace and restore all elements that your gut may be lacking like digestive enzymes, stomach acid and nutrients.
-You can improve your inflammation and intestinal repair responses by including HCL and digestive enzymes to your diet.
-This will also improve nutrient absorption, digestion and deal with nutrient deficiencies.
+Replace and restore all elements that your gut may be lacking like digestive enzymes, stomach acid, and nutrients.
+You can improve your inflammation and intestinal repair responses by including HCL and digestive enzymes in your diet.
+This will also improve nutrient absorption, digestion, and deal with nutrient deficiencies.